Khizarshah01/WebServer/README.md

 # Simple Web Server

-A simple multi-threaded web server implemented in Java.
-The server handles both `GET` and `POST` requests, serving HTML pages and accepting JSON data through `POST` requests.
+This is a simple multi-threaded web server implemented in Java, created as part of my learning journey in networking and backend development.
+The server handles both `GET` and `POST` requests, serving static HTML pages and accepting JSON data through `POST` requests.
 It also features custom error handling, dynamic request parsing, and an extensible architecture to serve files from a specified directory.

+## Purpose

+This project was developed to enhance my understanding of networking concepts, specifically in handling HTTP requests and responses.
+I focused on implementing a basic web server to practice handling multiple client connections concurrently using threads.
+Additionally, I explored request parsing, error handling, and serving dynamic content from a specified directory.

 ## Features